PeppPercoc/smart-contract-gas-analyzer/repo-finder/README.md

-# Smart-contract-gas-analyzer
+# repo-finder

-A Python tool for analyzing commits in smart contract repositories to study gas optimizations and code evolution.
+This module searches for public GitHub repositories containing Solidity smart contracts, collects relevant metadata (stars, forks, commits, etc.), and exports the results to a CSV file for further analysis.

 ## Requirements